Why You Need Fallback Methods When Biometric Authentication Fails

 Why Having a Backup Plan Is Absolutely Essential

 A reliable backup plan ensures that you are never truly locked out of your digital life.
-It acts as a safety net, providing alternative ways to prove your identity even when your primary biometric method isn’t working.
+It acts as a safety net, providing alternative ways to prove your identity even when your primary biometric method fails.
 This means you can always access your accounts and services, regardless of minor technical glitches or personal circumstances that might affect your biometrics.

 Keeping Your Digital Life Running Smoothly